Bicycle Trails

 Rich Fisher

-As leaves and flowers begin to bud and the aroma of nature's rebirth swirls about, two things are readily apparent.
-This is a special time of year that needs to be savored first hand, and you have put on a few extra pounds during winter hibernation that need to be shed before the beaches and pools open.
-We've got the perfect solution.
 Strap on a helmet, pump up the tires and take a bike ride.
-Go it on your own, bring the family or join a club, but start pedaling folks, because there's no better way to work out the cardiovascular while observing the sights and sounds of spring time.
-Especially in the Skylands Region, which offers a variety of specific trails and open road routes.
+Go it on your own, bring the family or join a club, but start pedaling folks, because there's no better way to work out the cardiovascular while observing the sights and sounds of Northwest New Jersey along a variety of specific trails and open road routes.

-Marty Epstein, who owns Marty's Reliable Cycle shops in Morristown and Succasunna, adds "I think a good bike trail needs to be rideable, scenic and interesting, something that's easy to find, decently maintained and well marked.
+Marty Epstein, who owns Marty's Reliable Cycle shops, adds "I think a good bike trail needs to be rideable, scenic and interesting, something that's easy to find, decently maintained and well marked.
 Its kind of fun to go on these little adventures, on trails that have towns and places to stop, and some nice historical aspects."

 On the New Jersey side, it begins in Frenchtown and travels between the Delaware Canal and Delaware River into Trenton.
 On the Pennsylvania side, it starts in Easton and goes down to Bristol.
 There are several bridges that enable you to loop across the river and trail-hop, so to speak.